fetch_array

-In this article, we will focus on the mysqli_fetch_array() function in PHP, which is used to fetch a row from a MySQLi result set as an associative or numeric array.
-We will provide you with an overview of the function, how it works, and examples of its use.
+In this article, we will focus on the mysqli_fetch_array() function in PHP, which is used to fetch a row from a MySQLi result set as an associative, numeric, or combined array.
+We will provide an overview of the function, its parameters, and practical examples.

 Introduction to the mysqli_fetch_array() function

-The mysqli_fetch_array() function is a built-in function in PHP that is used to fetch a row from a MySQLi result set as an associative or numeric array.
-This function is useful when you need to fetch a single row from a MySQLi query and store it in an array for further processing.
+The mysqli_fetch_array() function is a built-in PHP function that retrieves a row from a MySQLi result set.
+It returns the row as an associative array, a numeric array, or both, depending on the result_type parameter.
+This is particularly useful when you need to iterate over query results and access columns by name or index.

 How to use the mysqli_fetch_array() function